baron42bba/.emacs.d/elpa/csv-mode-readme.txt

 This package implements CSV mode, a major mode for editing records in a generalized CSV (character-separated values) format.
-It binds finds with prefix ".csv" to `csv-mode' in `auto-mode-alist'.
+It binds files with prefix ".csv" to `csv-mode' (and ".tsv" to `tsv-mode') in `auto-mode-alist'.

 In CSV mode, the following commands are available: